-Multicultural NSW is currently seeking expressions of interest from highly motivated and experienced Telephone Interpreters in all languages for our new telephone interpreting service.
+Multicultural NSW is currently seeking expressions of interest from highly motivated and experienced Telephone Interpreters from all over Australia in all languages for our new telephone interpreting service.

 About Multicultural NSW

 Multicultural NSW is launching a new telephone interpreting service.
 The service will provide on-demand and pre-booked telephone interpreting services to NSW clients and agencies 24 hours a day, seven days a week.

 Our interpreters are employed as a casual employee under the Multicultural NSW Telephone Interpreters Remuneration and Conditions of Employment Determination 2017.